 Does bird scare tape work?
-Yes, bird scares tape work in most cases but it may not work on all species of birds.
+Yes, bird scares tape works in most cases, but it may not work on all species of birds.

-However, if you are looking for ways to repel birds from some specific places such as trees where you park your car etc. You can use bird deterrent tape in combination with decoys like a fake owl etc.
+However, if you are looking for ways to repel birds from some specific places, such as trees where you park your car, etc., you can use bird deterrent tape combined with decoys like a fake owl.

-I hope you’ve not only enjoyed reading this article but have learned something new from it today.
-If you found it helpful please share it with your friends and family and don’t forget to pin it on Pinterest.
+I hope you’ve enjoyed reading this article and learned something new from it today.
+If you found it helpful, please share it with your friends and family, and don’t forget to pin it on Pinterest.